LeatherbacksUMD/LeatherbacksUMD.github.io/README.md

 - `pwd` - Present Working Directory - whatever folder you're in right now.
 Also works as a command to rhow you what the `pwd` is.
 - `cd` - change directory.
 This command takes one argument - which directory to change to.
 This directory has to be in the `pwd`.

-Use the above crarh course to get to the directory that you `clone`d the website repository to.
+Use the above crash course to get to the directory that you `clone`d the website repository to.
 Then, run `bundle install`.
 Note that this command only has to be run the first time you are doing this.

 Finally, run `bundle exec jekyll serve`.
 This will run Jekyll and allow you to view the website locally by going to `localhost:4000` in your browser.
 Note that sometimes, Jekyll takes a few seconds to update with changes you make.
 Also, sometimes, Chrome will not load in new changes.
 If this happens, press `F12` and then right click the refresh button, and select `Empty Cache and Hard Reload`.